Skip to main contentSkip to footer

 What to Expect in this Course

-This class is being offered as 100% online, meaning there will be no synchronous class meetings.
+In Fall 2023, this class will feature both ONLINE and In-Person instruction.
+Two In-Person class meetings will take place on 9/19/23 and 10/24/23 from 6-9pm.
+All other lecture material will be provided 100% online.
 Course material will be presented using a mixture of pre-recorded lecture videos and accompanying PowerPoint slides, select scientific articles, case studies, movie clips, animations and discussion boards.
 Please check under the Modules tab in our course Canvas Shell for all course materials and assignments.

 Types of Assessments